dwyl/phoenix-ecto-append-only-log-example/README.md

 We also remove the `:inserted_at` and `:updated_at` fields.
 Again, if we leave those in, they'll be copied over from the old item, instead of being newly generated.

-Now we'll add another test, making sure our code so far is working as we expect it to:
+Now we'll add some more tests, making sure our code so far is working as we expect it to:

 ``` elixir
 defmodule Append.AddressTest do